Design, Environment

 There are segments of our society who rather arbitrarily insist that things like this should be governed exclusively by market forces.
 But that would mean that the interests of the common good, and of future generations, would lack representation.

 This is why regulation exists, and is often what stands between comfort and chaos.
 Ever see a traffic light?
 Regulation.
 Lane markings?
 Regulation.
-Ingredients on food packages?
+Ingredients and calorie counts on food packages?
 Regulation.
 Want to live without these things?
 Probably not.

 At the moment, the beverage industry is receiving little regulatory guidance with regard to this matter.
 To my knowledge, only the province of Quebec, Canada, has prohibited the use of plastic-labeled aluminum cans in the beverage industry.
 Elsewhere, there is no incentive to discontinue the practice, because it has no tangible downside (for the brewer).
 In other words, it’s cheap and easy, and they’ll get away with it — because from their perspective, getting product into the hands of the consumer is the only thing that matters.